TIMwilltell/openapi-playground/README.md

 Validates the definition.

 ## Contribution Guide

-Below is a sample contribution guide.
-The tools in the repository don't restrict you to any specific structure.
-Adjust the contribution guide to match your own structure.
-However, if you don't have a structure in mind, this is a good place to start.

-Update this contribution guide if you adjust the file/folder organization.

 The `.redocly.yaml` controls settings for various tools including the lint tool and the reference